SidharrthSingh25/BTech_Evaluation_Task/README.md

 1. Output Raster File – cloudless_mosaic.tif

    1.1.
-Single, georeferenced GeoTIFF mosaic of the input tiles 1.2.
+Single, georeferenced GeoTIFF mosaic of the input tiles

+   1.2.
 Consistent spatial resolution and CRS
-4. Code Notebook / Script (.ipynb/.py) – Contains your implementation and workflow
+2. Code Notebook / Script (.ipynb/.py) – Contains your implementation and workflow
-5. README File – Briefly explains:
+3. README File – Briefly explains:

-  i.
+   1.1.
 Libraries used

-  ii.
+   1.2.
 Steps to run the code

-  iii.
+   1.3.
 Summary of results